MerryKaris/MerryKaris/README.md

 ###

-<p align="left">🔭 I’m currently working on AWS & DevOps<br>💬 I am passionate to learn and cooperate, and I am eager to share my knowledge<br>⚡ An individual who tries to improve and update myself in the field of software and to benefit people on this platform.
-Especially DevOps & Cloud Engineer enthusiast<br>📫 How to reach me karismazm@gmail.com</p>
+<p align="left">🔭 I’m currently working on AWS & DevOps<br><br>💬 I am passionate to learn and cooperate, and I am eager to share my knowledge<br><br>⚡ An individual who tries to improve and update myself in the field of software and to benefit people on this platform.
+Especially DevOps & Cloud Engineer enthusiast<br><br>📫 How to reach me karismazm@gmail.com</p>

 ###